Spatial Mode Encoding for Quantum Key Distribution: From Hundreds to Thousands of Modes

-After measurement, Alice and Bob compare their basis choices over a classical channel and retain only the events where both used the same basis.
-The resulting data can then be processed using standard error correction and privacy amplification to generate a shared secret key, this is however not implemented in this demonstration, as the focus of this work is on the high-dimensional encoding and achievable photon information efficiency.
-Full experimental details are provided in the Supplementary Materials.
+After measurement, Alice and Bob publicly compare their basis choices and retain only the events measured in matching bases.
+The resulting sifted data can then be processed using standard error correction and privacy amplification procedures to extract a shared secret key.
+In the present work, we focus on the characterization of the high-dimensional encoding and the achievable photon information efficiency, leaving a full implementation of classical post-processing to future studies.

 This protocol benefits from fully passive state preparation and measurement.
 The spatial mode of each photon is intrinsically random due to the position–momentum entanglement of the SPDC source, requiring no external random number generation.
 Similarly, the measurement basis—either position or momentum—is selected passively via the 50:50 beam splitter, routing incoming photons to one of two mutually unbiased basis measurements.
 This fully passive implementation simplifies the experimental architecture while preserving security.
 Although the source is located with Alice in the conceptual setup, the protocol is compatible with a symmetric configuration where the source is placed at a trusted node between users, as in standard entanglement-based QKD.